 Type 2 diabetes occurs when the body does not produce enough insulin, or when the cells are unable to use insulin properly, which is called insulin resistance.
 Type 2 diabetes is commonly called “adult-onset diabetes” since it is diagnosed later in life, generally after the age of 45.
 90-95 percent of people with diabetes have this type.
 In recent years Type 2 diabetes has been diagnosed in younger people, including children, more frequently than in the past.

-Gestational diabetes occurs during pregnancy and affects about 4% of all pregnant women, approximately 135,000 cases in the U.S. per year.
+Gestational diabetes occurs during pregnancy and affects about 18 percent of all pregnancies, according to the American Diabetes Association.

 Gestational diabetes usually goes away after pregnancy, but once you've had gestational diabetes, your chances are higher that it will happen in future pregnancies.
 In some women pregnancy uncovers Type 1 or Type 2 diabetes and these women will need to continue diabetes treatment after pregnancy.